 Team Plan: Start Working And Collaborating

-Once you got accustomed to your new Wrike account you can start working on projects and collaborating with your team.
+Once you get accustomed to your new Wrike account, you can start working on projects and collaborating with your team.
 We've mentioned before how you can create a space, project, or task (or any other item).
 This page is here to teach you how to adjust statuses in your space, create custom fields and collaborate with your team while working on tasks.